-Kentucky's current flu activity level is regional.
+Kentucky's current flu activity level is regional activity.

 The flu activity level is submitted by the Department for Public Health to the Centers for Disease Control and Prevention weekly as part of the national flu surveillance system.
 During the flu season this flu activity level webpage is updated each Tuesday, if there is a change from the previous week.